Role uses document and/or field level security; which is not enabled by the current license – How to solve related issues

 Opster Team

-This guide will help you check for common problems that cause the log ” Role uses document and/or field level security; which is not enabled by the current license ” to appear.
-To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: discovery-file, document, license, plugin and rest-high-level.
+This guide will help you check for common problems that cause the log ” role [{}] uses document and/or field level security; which is not enabled by the current license ” to appear.
+To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: license, plugin, document.

 Log Context

-Log “Role [{}] uses document and/or field level security; which is not enabled by the current license” classname is FileRolesStore.java.
+Log “role [{}] uses document and/or field level security; which is not enabled by the current license” classname is FileRolesStore.java.

 We extracted the following from Elasticsearch source code for those seeking an in-depth context :